CouncilofLorien/counciloflorien.github.io/docs/rulesbook/0-introduction.md

 {: .mele }
 > In _Middle-earth: The Lidless Eye (MELE)_, you play one of these nine Ringwraiths, the Nazgul.
 Your goal is to marshal enough resources so that the Dark Lord will be confident enough to send you and your armies to launch the first blow necessary to crush the Free Peoples.
 Since your fellow Ringwraiths do not agree on how best to accomplish this goal (and of course none are as worthy as you), you must compete with them to be the first to gather enough forces to gain the Dark Lord's confidence.
 >
-> In _The lord of the Rings_, the Witch-king of Angmar was the first Ringwraith to succeed.
+> In _The Lord of the Rings_, the Witch-king of Angmar was the first Ringwraith to succeed.
 Sauron dispatched him and his armies to destroy Gondor.
 However, due to a subtle twist of fate, he fell on the brink of victory, not against a ''man" of great power, but against a woman (Eowyn) and a single Hobbit (Merry).

 #### <span style="color:#7e685d">THE WHITE HAND</span>

 {: .mewh }
+> In _The Lord of the Rings_, Saruman was corrupted by power, Radagast "went native," and Alatar and Pallando disappeared into the East.
+>
 > _Middle-earth: The White Hand_ allows you to play one of these "Fallen-wizards."
 As a Fallen-wizard, you can pick and choose the good and evil resources you will try to utilize—you will use any means to achieve your ends.
 However, you can only exert your influence and control over the weaker heroes and minions—the more powerful characters can sense your greed and weaknesses.
 >
 > Each Fallen-wizards is driven by a different obsession reflected in his abilities and goals: